Genus-One Fibrations and the Jacobian of Linear Slices in the Quintic Equal-Sum Problem: Conclusions

 For the first admissible positive slice $h=30$, we computed the Jacobian elliptic surface explicitly via the invariants of the associated binary quartic, exhibited a rational $2$-torsion point, and constructed a $2$-torsion model.
-Using the injectivity criterion of Gusi\'c--Tadi\'c and explicit \textsc{Magma} computations of specialized ranks over $\mathbb{Q}$, we proved that the Mordell--Weil rank of the Jacobian over $\mathbb{Q}(S)$ satisfies
+Using the injectivity criterion of Gusi\'c--Tadi\'c and explicit \textsc{Magma} computations of specialized ranks over $\mathbb{Q}$, we first proved the universal upper bound

+We then passed to the universal Jacobian model, shifted the rational $2$-torsion point to obtain the simplified equation \eqref{eq:shifted-univ}, and constructed the explicit rational section $P_{\mathrm{univ}}(t)$ of Proposition~\ref{prop:explicit-section}.
+Specializing at $S=12$ on the slice $h=30$, where specialization is injective, yields a rational point on $(E_{30})_{12}(\mathbb{Q})$ with nonzero $Y$-coordinate.
+Since the torsion subgroup of this specialized curve is $\mathbb{Z}/2\mathbb{Z}$, the specialized point has infinite order, so the section itself is non-torsion.
+Consequently,

-where the uniformity in $h\neq 0$ follows from the normalization described in Remark~\ref{rem:universal-jacobian}.
-Thus the space of rational sections, and hence any infinite family of rational points on the Jacobian fibration that arises from rational sections, is constrained for every nonzero slice.
-This rank bound concerns the Jacobian fibration; by itself it does not decide the existence (or nonexistence) of integral solutions of \eqref{eq:main} on a fixed integer slice, which additionally requires analyzing rational points on the corresponding genus-one torsors and the integrality, parity, and size constraints from the reduction.
+where the uniformity in $h\neq 0$ again follows from the normalization described in Remark~\ref{rem:universal-jacobian}.
+Thus the Jacobian fibration on every fixed nonzero slice has Mordell--Weil rank exactly one.
+This exact rank statement concerns the Jacobian fibration; by itself it still does not decide the existence (or nonexistence) of integral solutions of \eqref{eq:main} on a fixed integer slice, which additionally requires analyzing rational points on the corresponding genus-one torsors and the integrality, parity, and size constraints from the reduction.

 As discussed in Remark~\ref{rem:otherslices}, the same symmetrization and genus-one construction applies to every admissible slice with $30\mid h$, yielding a Jacobian elliptic curve $E_h/\mathbb{Q}(S)$.
-While full rational $2$-torsion never occurs for $h\neq 0$ (Corollary~\ref{cor:no-full-2torsion}), and while the Jacobian geometry for fixed $h\neq 0$ is universal up to normalization, the arithmetic problem of producing (or ruling out) integral solutions on a given integer slice depends on $h$ through the integrality and size conditions on $(S,u,T,v)$ and through the arithmetic of the associated genus-one torsors.
+While full rational $2$-torsion never occurs over the function field for $h\neq 0$, and no nonsingular rational specialization has full rational $2$-torsion (Corollary~\ref{cor:no-full-2torsion}), the arithmetic problem of producing (or ruling out) integral solutions on a given integer slice still depends on $h$ through the integrality and size conditions on $(S,u,T,v)$ and through the arithmetic of the associated genus-one torsors.

 Translating back to the original Diophantine equation, one sees that any putative infinite family of \emph{integer} solutions with $(c+d)-(a+b)=h$ for a fixed nonzero admissible integer $h\in 30\mathbb{Z}\setminus\{0\}$ that is obtained via a rational section on the Jacobian side would necessarily be governed by a small Mordell--Weil group, and would be subject to additional square, parity, and size constraints.
 Determining whether any such solutions exist remains an interesting open problem.